kagehq/failover/README.md

 If it happens to them, it can happen to you.

-## What Failover Does
-- Routes traffic to your primary service.
-- Continuously health-checks it.
-- If it fails → instantly routes traffic to your backup (S3, static copy, or secondary region).
-- Automatically recovers back when primary is healthy.
-- Exposes /__failover/health and /__failover/state for monitoring, and can notify you (e.g., Slack) when failovers happen.

-Your users keep seeing your site.
-You keep your SLA.
-Downtime becomes invisible.

 ## Community & Support

 Join our Discord community for discussions, support, and updates:

 [![Discord](https://img.shields.io/badge/Discord-Join%20our%20community-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/KqdBcqRk5E)

 ## Quick Start